 But if you’re a more advanced player and you’re focussing on improvising, you’ll get more benefit from working through pentatonic or chord tone patterns, or something like my free “Faster Fingers Bebop Workout” which is also in our free LOCKER.

 If you want to speed up your fingers my favourite thing is working on Chromatic Exercises.
 I love them.
 And every “legendary player” that has done a masterclass for Sax School has told me that chromatic scales are a favourite part of their saxophone practice routine too!
 I think there’s a message there!

 If you’d like to try some, I’ve put my favourite ones together in the “7 Chromatic Workouts for Saxophone” PDF.
 You can get this from our LOCKER too.

 Whatever you choose for your technique practice though, remember to keep it slow and controlled.
 Use a metronome (or a drum groove) and focus on removing the glitches in your playing.
 That way you can work towards a flawless, perfectly smooth finger technique that sounds effortless.
 Doesn’t that sound nice!

 I think it’s essential to challenge yourself with something new in every practice session.

-This doesn’t need to be entirely new piece.
-It could be a new section of a piece you’re learning right now, or just a new tempo for that piece.
+This doesn’t need to be an entirely new piece.
+It could be a new section of a piece you’re learning right now or just a new tempo for that piece.